rooseveltframework/roosevelt/README.md

   - Default shorthand:
     - `npm run c`
   - Script is short for: `node ./node_modules/roosevelt/lib/scripts/appCleanup.js`
-- `npm run config-audit`: Scans current `rooseveltConfig` and `scripts` in `package.json` and warns about any params or npm scripts that don't match the current Roosevelt API:
+- `npm run config-audit`: Scans current `rooseveltConfig` and `scripts` in `package.json` and warns about any parameters or npm scripts that don't match the current Roosevelt API:
   - Default shorthand:
     - `npm run a`
   - Script is short for: `node ./node_modules/roosevelt/lib/scripts/configAuditor.js`